WestDRI/wgpages/content/julia20230420/julia-01-intro-language.md

 ## Running scripts

 Now, if we want to get an even bigger speedup, we could use even more CPUs per task.
-The problem is that our training cluster only has ~200 CPUs, so some of us would be left waiting for Slurm while the others can play with a bunch of CPUs for an hour.
+The problem is that our training cluster only has ~180 compute cores, so some of us would be left waiting for Slurm while the others can play with a bunch of CPUs for an hour.
 This is not an efficient approach.
-This is equally true on production
-clusters: if you want to run an interactive job using a lot of resources, you might have to wait for a long time.
+This is equally true on production clusters: if you want to run an interactive job using a lot of resources, you might have to wait for a long time.

 A much better approach is to put our Julia code in a Julia script and run it through a batch job by using the Slurm command `sbatch`.